Tibet Revisited |

 Manfred Neuwirth undertakes another of his fascinating filmic expeditions: a profession of faith in concentration which is an invitation to reconsider perception.

 Images that make you dizzy: a group of young men jump around on a checked, multi-coloured trampoline, shout, laugh, yell into a camera which is immobile, which observes without emotion, registers activity almost dispassionately.
 Minute after minute.
-Until the images seem to disassociate from the what they represent, till the colours surge, the stubborn naturalism leads into a magical realism that permeates the self-evident nature of common perception.
+Until the images seem to disassociate from what they represent, till the colours surge, the stubborn naturalism leads into a magical realism that permeates the self-evident nature of common perception.
 In 28 strict tableaux shot with a fixed camera the Viennese documentary and experimental film maker Manfred Neuwirth captures everyday Tibetan life in his most recent film in an extremely reduced form which he transforms into non-reductive expressiveness.
 When Neuwirth—sometimes with the proximity of a microscope and sometimes from further away—films human and natural activities, what grows out of his quasi-ethnological gaze and his profession of faith in concentration is a shimmering kaleidoscope of Tibetan facts that oscillate between millstones that turn like prayer wheels and blaring market loudspeakers, burbling water, machines and people.
-The wealth of variation in the images—which include the modern as well as the traditional—prevents them lapsing into the purely meditative, into an exotic, rose-tinted monkishness.
+The wealth of variation in the images—which include the modern as well as the traditional—prevents them from lapsing into the purely meditative, into an exotic, rose-tinted monkishness.
 These images are—sometimes more, sometimes less—also always political, they show concretely how it is to live in this country.
 And in addition the images are intensely cinematographic.
 Neuwirth presents his tableaux in Cinemascope which lends the everyday images an immediate artificiality simply from the format and intensity of colour and makes out of the documentary film and avant-garde one.
-Here the crystal clear surround sound also plays a role.
+Here the crystal-clear surround sound also plays a role.
 Its spatial sound illuminates not only the images themselves but also their obverse, what is alongside, what is unseen.
 Because Neuwirth surrounds his images with a black shaded—one is tempted to say veiled—frame, the film is given an enchanting, dreamlike aspect: the commonplace, filmed rather objectively, reveals a suggestive splendour in fugitive colours and forms that might be a door to another world whether it lies in the Himalayas, in Vienna or simply in the eyes of the viewer.

 Sebastian Hofer, Ray